Rethinking Economic Futures for Africa

 What the REFA Hub Is

-The REFA Hub is a research and translational platform that investigates how African societies actually organise economic, social, and institutional life, and works to translate that understanding into modern institutional architectures that are coherent, operational, and grounded in lived realities rather than imported assumptions.
+The REFA Hub is a research and translational platform that investigates how African societies actually organise economic, social, and institutional life, and works to translate that understanding into modern institutional architectures that are coherent, operational, and grounded in lived realities and built through genuine engagement with local knowledge systems.

 The Hub connects three strands: the Research Network (where discovery happens through cross-disciplinary scholarship), the REFA Project (where findings move into institutional pilots, policy design, and community engagement), and the REFA Charter (where institutions commit to co-producing alternatives grounded in the societies they serve).
 Each strand has its own rhythm and logic, but they share a common intellectual commitment: to take African contexts seriously as sources of institutional innovation, and to build systems that make sense to the people who use them.